Antoine Griezmann

 Griezmann began his senior club career with Real Sociedad, winning the Segunda División in his first season.
-In 2014, he joined Atlético Madrid for a then-club record €30 million and won the UEFA Europa League, the UEFA Super Cup, the Supercopa de España, and La Liga Best Player.
+In 2014, he joined Atlético Madrid for a then-club record €30 million and won the UEFA Europa League, UEFA Super Cup, Supercopa de España, and La Liga Best Player.
 He was nominated for the Ballon d'Or and Best FIFA Men's Player in 2016 and 2018.
-In 2019, Griezmann was the subject of a record association football transfer when he signed for rivals Barcelona in a transfer worth €120 million, becoming the fifth-most expensive player of all time.
-There, he won a Copa del Rey, before returning to Atlético Madrid in 2021, becoming the club's all-time third-highest goalscorer.
+In 2019, Griezmann was the subject of a record association football transfer when he signed for Barcelona in a transfer worth €120 million, becoming the fifth-most expensive player of all time.
+There, he won a Copa del Rey, before returning to Atlético Madrid in 2021, becoming the club's all-time top goalscorer.

-At international level, Griezmann won the 2010 UEFA European Under-19 Championship and made his senior debut for France in 2014 at age 22; he has since earned 117 caps, ranking as France's sixth-most capped player, and with over 40 goals scored, he is also the nation's third-highest all-time top goalscorer.
-He finished as top goalscorer and was Player of the Tournament as France finished runners-up at UEFA Euro 2016, and won the Silver Boot as the second highest goalscorer as France won the 2018 FIFA World Cup; he won the Bronze Ball as the tournament's third best player, and was also named Man of the Match in the final.
-In the 2022 FIFA World Cup, he was used in a central midfield role as the team finished runners-up.
+Griezmann won the 2010 UEFA European Under-19 Championship with France and made his senior debut in 2014.
+He went on to earn 137 caps and score 44 goals, ranking as France's third-most capped player and fourth-highest goalscorer as well as the leading assist provider.
+Griezmann was the top goalscorer and named Player of the Tournament as hosts France finished runners-up at UEFA Euro 2016.
+He then won the Silver Boot, the Bronze Ball, and was named man of the match in the final as France won the 2018 FIFA World Cup.
+At the 2022 World Cup, Griezmann played as a central midfielder as France finished runners-up.
+He retired from international football in 2024.